-- all materials will be stored on areas of impermeable surfacing; - vehicles delivering waste to the site will be covered or sheeted to prevent the littering of waste; - all waste storage will occur within the bulking shed or within the glass and green waste bays; - inspections will be carried out on a daily basis and a record maintained within the site diary.
+- 1. all materials will be stored on areas of impermeable surfacing; - 2. vehicles delivering waste to the site will be covered or sheeted to prevent the littering of waste; - 3. all waste storage will occur within the bulking shed or within the glass and green waste bays; - 4. inspections will be carried out on a daily basis and a record maintained within the site diary.

-The management of litter is detailed further in the Environmental Risk Assessment EMS.S5.01.
+The management of litter is detailed further in the Mud and Litter Management Plan (EMS.S5.06) and the Environmental Risk Assessment (EMS.S5.01).